numerous-com/numerous-sdk/docs/using_the_sdk_locally.md

     already, and it is also added to the `exclude` section of your app manifest `numerous.toml` by default.

-### Loading the credentials in your python script
+### Loading the credentials in your Python script

-First we need to install `python-dotenv`.
-Do this with `pip` in the terminal or perhaps with the integrated tooling of your IDE.
+First, install `python-dotenv`.
+Do this with `pip` in the terminal or with the integrated tooling of your IDE.

-Now we update the code to load the `.env` file.
+Next, we update the code to load the `.env` file.
 Below, we use the `python-dotenv` package to load the `.env` file we just created.
 In this case, we only want to load the `.env` file locally, so we wrap the loading logic in a `try-except` block so that it will still work when run remotely.